 When a proxy in the accompanying form is properly executed and returned, the shares represented will be voted at the meeting in accordance with the instructions specified in the spaces provided in the proxy.
-If no instructions are specified, the shares will not be voted with regard to Item 1 in the accompanying Notice of Annual Meeting of Stockholders.
+If no instructions are specified, the shares will be voted FOR Items 1, 2 and 3 and FOR "1 Year" with respect to Item 4 in the accompanying Notice of Annual Meeting of Stockholders.